rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-28.md

   Work" consensus algorithm.

-With the diversity of capabilities on display in the Polkadot ecosystem, their big bet on turning Polkadot into a highly-general blockchain construction framework in Substrate looks like it is resulting in a flourishing ecosystem, despite the complexity of the endeavour.
+With the diversity of capabilities on display in the Polkadot ecosystem, their big bet on turning Polkadot into a highly general blockchain construction framework in Substrate looks like it is resulting in a flourishing ecosystem, despite the complexity of the endeavor.

 [Crust Network]: https://crust.network/
 [Subspace]: https://www.subspace.network/